TheDahv/dahvsite/posts/a-birthday-post-31.md

 ---
 title: A Birthday Post - Turning 31
 date: 2018-06-07
-summary: Reflections from riding around the sun 31 times.
 categories: personal
+summary: !
+  Reflections from riding around the sun 31 times.
+Insights drawn from things like children and parenting, autism, ethnicity and racism, community orientation and global citizenship, and understanding my privilege in a changing world.
 ---

 Today was my first day of being 31.
 Woo hoo, happy birthday me.
 I thought I'd